IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Ensure men's experiences are captured

 The Commission's monitoring should include a plan to capture men's experiences.
-Monitoring methods "must be developed in such a way as to ensure that the diversity of various groups of women and men and their specific activities and challenges are captured."^[Integrating a Gender Perspective into Statistics] *Integrating a Gender Perspective into Human Rights Investigations* highlights the importance of ensuring that everyone's concerns are captured:
+Monitoring methods "must be developed in such a way as to ensure that the diversity of various groups of women and men and their specific activities and challenges are captured."\[24] *Integrating a Gender Perspective into Human Rights Investigations* highlights the importance of ensuring that everyone's concerns are captured:

-> A gender-sensitive interpretation of the mandate and definition of the scope of the investigation is critical at this early stage to ensure that the outcome of investigations **fully considers the gender dimension of the human rights situation and violations and does not exclude key concerns that particularly or differently affect persons of a particular sex or gender**^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+> A gender-sensitive interpretation of the mandate and definition of the scope of the investigation is critical at this early stage to ensure that the outcome of investigations **fully considers the gender dimension of the human rights situation and violations and does not exclude key concerns that particularly or differently affect persons of a particular sex or gender**\[43]

 Men may not understand their experience of a human rights violation as a human rights violation, or they may understand or explain it in a different way than the monitor expects.
 It is important for the Commission to identify and address these issues early in the monitoring process.